Never Miss a Beat - Get Updates Direct to Your Inbox

 But Sellers Hate Offering Seller Financing

-Andrew Youderain, founder of E-commerce Fuel, recently wrote an exhaustive blog post on selling an e-commerce business where he touched on seller financing:
+Andrew Youderain, the founder of E-commerce Fuel, recently wrote an exhaustive blog post on selling an e-commerce business where he touched on seller financing:

 I’m not going to mince words here: I hate owner financing.

 For me, selling my businesses in the past partially came down to avoiding risk.
 I’m choosing to sell a cash flow at a 3x(ish) multiple to lock in those gains and avoid the chance the business tanks over time.
 So why in the world would I finance a purchase for the buyer and assume MORE risk?
 As a seller, you’re assuming all downside risk (apart from any interest) without any of the upside of ownership.

 Andrew’s thoughts on owner financing echo those of most sellers.